NachoVA18/Two_Body_Problem_matlab/README.md

 The animation will be generated using MATLAB's built-in 3D visualization tools and may take some time to complete, depending on the duration of the simulation and the speed of your computer.

 ## License
-You are free to use, modify, and distribute the code as you see fit.
+You are free to use, modify, and distribute the code.

 ## Contributing
 If you find a bug or would like to contribute to this project, please feel free to submit a pull request.
 We welcome contributions from the community and are happy to work with you to make this project even better.